ayvem2/AfterEndLauncher/docs/distro.md

 **Properties**

-* `discord.clientId: string` - Client ID for th Application registered with Discord.
+* `discord.clientId: string` - Client ID for tistered with Disch Application regord.
 * `discord.smallImageText: string` - Tootltip for the `smallImageKey`.
 * `discord.smallImageKey: string` - Name of the uploaded image for the small profile artwork.